bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-03-newsletter.md

   value to a default of 18 but LND is using a value of 9, which is lower than Core Lightning will accept by default.
-The problem is addressed by Core Lightning now including a field in its invoices that requests a value of 18.
+The problem is addressed by Core Lightning now including a field in its invoices that requests a value of 18. {% assign timestamp="1:20:21" %}

 - [Core Lightning #6869][] updates the `listchannels` RPC to no longer list [unannounced channels][topic unannounced channels].
-Users who need that information can use the `listpeerchannels` RPC.
+Users who need that information can use the `listpeerchannels` RPC. {% assign timestamp="1:21:15" %}

 - [Eclair #2796][] updates its dependency on [logback-classic][] to fix a vulnerability.
-Eclair doesn't use the feature affected by the vulnerability directly, but the upgrade ensures that any plugins or other related software that use the feature won't be vulnerable.
+Eclair doesn't use the feature affected by the vulnerability directly, but the upgrade ensures that any plugins or other related software that use the feature won't be vulnerable. {% assign timestamp="1:21:47" %}

 - [Eclair #2787][] upgrades its support of header retrieval from BitcoinHeaders.net to the latest API.
 Header retrieval over DNS helps protect nodes from [eclipse attacks][topic eclipse attacks].
 See [Newsletter #123][news123 headers] for the description of Eclair originally supporting DNS-based header retrieval.
-Other software using BitcoinHeaders.net may need to upgrade to the new API soon.
+Other software using BitcoinHeaders.net may need to upgrade to the new API soon. {% assign timestamp="1:22:23" %}

 - [LDK #2781][] and [#2688][ldk #2688] update support for sending and
-  receiving [blinded payments][topic rv routing], particularly multi-hop blinded paths, as well as complying with the requirement that [offers][topic offers] always include at least one blinded hop.
+  receiving [blinded payments][topic rv routing], particularly multi-hop blinded paths, as well as complying with the requirement that [offers][topic offers] always include at least one blinded hop. {% assign timestamp="1:23:14" %}

 - [LDK #2723][] adds support for sending [onion messages][topic onion messages] using _direct connections_.
 In the case where a sender